Data007/feasted/README.md

 Feasting
 ########

-A website design to help automate food orders in hospitals.
+A website design to help automate food orders for hospital staff.